jncmaguire/example-proto-custom-resolver/README.md

 # Example: Proto Custom Resolver

-This is a repository holding exploratory code given the following niche requirements:
+This is a repository holding exploratory code given the following niche requirements / whims mentioned in [example-proto-any-json](https://github.com/jncmaguire/example-proto-any-json).

-* JSON objects must originate from proto messages
-* JSON objects should be deserialized back into their proto types for use in code
-* The place in which they will be used in the code will take various types of proto types.
-* The consumer and the multiple producers of the proto types are maintained by different groups and intentionally decoupled.

-As such, this solution provides the following:
-* Semi-independent yet centralized message management with Go submodules
-* A centralized resolver

-As a major caveat, the generic nature of consumption in itself goes against the high specificity intended for protobufs (at least to me).
-But it was fun to write, so here it is.

 ## Adding a new type

 This contains the directions for adding a new type.
+An example PR is also [here](https://github.com/jncmaguire/example-proto-custom-resolver/pull/1).

 ### Make a submodule for your collection